gregdrizz/computersecurity_main/README.md

 **Password Reset** - A user can reset his password using his email, he'll get a unique url to reset his password(The user cannot use passwords he used in the past, you can edit the number of past passwords saved in the config file, pass.json)

 **Change Password** - Users can change their password

+**Registration** - Registrator with a custom validator, which you can edit in config/pass.json

+**Create Customer**- Make and manage new customers, a user can view only the users he created

+**View customer and add orders** - U can orders to specific customers

 **TLS protected**- The app can be used using TLS 1.3(The certificate was generated using mkcert)